cytoscape/cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 Each data column is stored in a separate file.
 Node and edge data files use the same format, and have the suffix ".attrs".

-Node and edge data may be loaded via the **File → Import → Table** menu, just as data table files are.
+Node and edge data may be loaded via the **File → Import → Table** menu options, just as data table files are.

 When expression data is loaded using an expression matrix, it is